Every Child is Able in Mathematics

 In the daily Mathematics lessons, pupils engage in activities to explore and learn mathematical concepts and skills.
 They make use of available teaching resources or manipulatives in the classroom to construct meaning in the learning of mathematical concepts.

 The teachers in Juying Primary adopt a structured approach in teaching pupils problem solving skills.
-This approach is adapted from George Polya’s Model of Problem Solving.
-Through this approach, the teachers use a variety of questions at each of the 4 stages to help pupils build a set of thinking routines and make their thinking processes more visible.
+The RISE approach is adapted from George Polya’s Model of Problem Solving.
+This approach also incorporates a series of metacognition questions that pupils can ask themselves when going through the problem solving process.
+Through this approach, pupils build a set of thinking routines and make their thinking processes more visible.
 Besides building problem solving skills, the teachers hope to help pupils gain independence and confidence in solving mathematical problems.

 Mathematics Interactive Kitchen